The Public Transport Authority (PTA) is responsible for the following transport services:

 The Transperth integrated public transport network is centrally-controlled, planned, marketed and coordinated by the Transperth division of the PTA.
-Transperth has a range of contracted service providers including Transperth Train Operations (a separate PTA division), three contracted bus companies, one contracted ferry operator and a series of ancillary contracts such as cleaning and maintenance.
+Transperth has a range of contracted service providers including Transperth Train Operations (a separate PTA division), three contracted bus companies, one contracted ferry operator and numerous ancillary contracts such as cleaning, maintenance, signage, ticketing and printing.

-The Transwa division of the PTA operates four regional rail services (Australind, Prospector, MerredinLink and AvonLink) and a fleet of coaches to regional WA.
+The Transwa division operates four regional rail services (Australind, Prospector, MerredinLink and AvonLink) and fleet of coahes to regional WA.
 Transwa services 275 locations in WA.

 Regional Town (Bus) Services

-The small Regional Town (Bus) Services team manages contracted intra-town bus services operating in regional centres around the State.
+The small Regional Town Bus Services team manages contracted intra-town and inter- town bus services operating in regional centres around the State.

 School Bus Services

-The School Bus Services (SBS) branch plans school services in WA and contract-manages their delivery by contracted school bus operators.
-SBS manages more than 800 orange school bus contracts around Western Australia.
+The School Bus Services (SBS) branch plans school services in WA and contract- manages their delivery by contracted school bus operators.
+SBS manages more than 900 ‘orange’ school bus contracts around Western Australia.

 Network and Infrastructure